odezzshuuk/linked-notes/sorted/dotNET/unity/unity-render-pipeline.md

 ## What It Is

-- takes the objects in a scene and displays them on-screen
+- Takes the objects in a scene and displays them on-screen

 ## Render Pipeline Steps